sillevl/course-software-engineering/POODR/object-oriented_design.md

 # Object-Oriented Design

-The world is procedural.
+_The world is procedural_.
 Time flows and events pass by, one by one.
 Activities can be modeled using procedural software.
 The order is known so everything can be written in code.

--- example --
+Your morning procedure could look like: get up, brush your teeth, make coffee, dress, and then get to work.

-The world is object-oriented.
+_The world is object-oriented_.
 There are objects around us that we can interact with.
 Each object has its own behavior.
 Some interactions between objects might be predictable, others are not.

--- example --
+A car is an object that is composed out of a motor object, door objects, pedal objects, dashboard objects and many more.
+All these objects communicate with each other to make it drive.

 In a world of objects, new arrangements of behavior emerge naturally.
 Object-oriented design requires you to shift your thinking.
 Not viewing the world as a collection of predefined procedures, but by  modeling the world as a series of messages that pass between objects.